-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels Scotland and Best Castle Hotels Scottish Highlands
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels Scotland in 2020 and Best Castle Hotels Scottish Highlands in 2020

 NOTE: ACKERGILL TOWER HOTEL IS, AS OF 2019, PERMANENTLY CLOSED.